LGBTQ2IA+ Support

 Sex Abuse Survivor

-My clinical work has included extensive experience supporting survivors of sexual abuse and sexual violence across the lifespan.
-I have worked with child victims using psychotherapeutic play therapy, providing developmentally appropriate, trauma-informed interventions that allow children to process experiences symbolically and safely when verbal expression is limited or overwhelming.
-This approach emphasizes emotional regulation, restoration of a sense of safety, and the gradual integration of traumatic experiences, while remaining attuned to the child’s pace, consent, and relational needs.
-My work in this area has centered on helping children rebuild trust, reduce trauma-related symptoms, and strengthen adaptive coping and self-expression.
+With child survivors, I utilize psychotherapeutic play therapy to provide developmentally appropriate interventions that allow children to process experiences symbolically and safely when verbal expression is limited or overwhelming.
+This approach emphasizes emotional regulation, restoration of safety, and the gradual integration of traumatic experiences while remaining attuned to the child's developmental level, pace, consent, and relational needs.
+Treatment focuses on helping children rebuild trust, reduce trauma-related symptoms, strengthen adaptive coping skills, and develop healthy forms of self-expression.

 Substance-Use/Abuse/Addiction